🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 9.2 -- 30 English is widely spoken and serves as the primary language of commerce and tourism, making integration effortless for expats.
+πŸ—¨οΈ Language Barrier + 9.0 -- 30 English is widely spoken, making communication very easy for most digital nomads.

 πŸ₯ HEALTHCARE